The 2021 Maruti Swift facelift has been spied for the first time and the pictures in the story show a red example.

 - Brake energy regeneration: During vehicle deceleration, the Smart Hybrid technology converts it into electrical energy to charge the lithium ion battery which in turn assist the engine for the said functions.

-Prices are expected to start from around Rs 6 lakh (ex-showroom) for the Swift facelift and go till Rs 8.25 lakh (ex-showroom) for the top-end variant.
+Prices are expected to start from around Rs 6 lakh (ex-showroom) for the Swift facelift and go till Rs 8.25 lakh (ex-showroom).